matt5834/course-in-a-box/modules/melody/_posts/2000-01-04-more-melodies.markdown

 ###Classroom Activity
 >Working in pairs using classroom instruments, iPads or band instruments students should compose and perform a short melody of 4 to 6 notes.
 The melody should use mostly steps.
 Student A and Student B can either play the same melody or create their own melody that they teach to each other.
 Melodies should be shared with the class.
-Before each class performances ask the entire class to listen for a smooth melodic shape.
+Before each class performance ask the entire class to listen for a smooth melodic shape.

-<iframe width="100%" height="315" src="https://threering-artifacts.s3.amazonaws.com/9ABBAA35-5448-4979-AD61-CCB083C1672A.mp4" frameborder="0" allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/115906384" width="500" height="667" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>